Blackfell/netgopher/README.md

 # Netgopher

-This is a basic Go implementation of (bits of) Netcat, produced while working through the very-excellent [NoStarch Press Black Hat Go book](https://nostarch.com/blackhatgo).
-This implementation is TCP only, with limited features, but does everything I want Netcat to do during Capture The Flag exercises, including simpler (eye of the beholder!) port realying.
+This is a basic Go implementation of (some functions of) Netcat and has been produced whilst working through the very-excellent NoStarch Press book [Black Hat Go](https://nostarch.com/blackhatgo) (which wins best cover too IMO).

+This implementation of Netcat is basic and has been built up piecemeal whilst following various book sections.
+Notably, this tool is TCP only, with limited features (no hexdump etc.).
+That said, Netgopher does most things I want Netcat to do during Capture The Flag exercises, including simple out of the box port realying.
-## Usage

-Netgopher allows you to connect to things together; these could be a bind listener, a TCP connection, an Operating System command, or the Stdin and Stdout of the console you're working in.
-Any connection must be specified in the *HOST:PORT* syntax and any OS command must be quoted as appropriate:

 ```
 ❯ ng                                                                                                 ─╯